eric-rosen/LeArmKinematics/README.md

 The second servo has an axis of rotation that is parallel to the y axis of link_1's y_axis.
-Therefore, the z axis for the frame attached to link_2 is parallel to link_1's y_axis, with postive direction in the direction of the postive y of the world_frame.
+Therefore, the z axis for the frame attached to link_2 is parallel to link_1's y_axis, with postive direction in the direction of the positive y of the world_frame.

-the common normal for these two axes of rotations is parallel to the x axis of the world_frame, with the x axis positively pointing towards the the front of the base since the motor is a little behind the center of the circular blue base.
+the common normal for these two axes of rotations is parallel to the x axis of the world_frame, with the x axis positively pointing towards the the back of the base (negative x direction in world frame) since the motor is a little behind the center of the circular blue base and the common normal points away.

 The y axis follows right hand rule, which in this case, makes positive y point in the same direction as positive z in the world_frame.